-Pallet dimensioners are evaluated in key areas like measurement accuracy, maximum measurement size, minimum measurement size and safe operating temperature.
-Before buying, look for the NTEP certification mark (pictured below) to see if the dimensioner you’re considering is certified.
-You can also search the NTEP certificate of conformance database to find out if the dimensioner you’re looking at has earned certification.
+Each of these regulatory bodies evaluates pallet dimensioners in key areas like measurement accuracy, maximum measurement size, minimum measurement size, and safe operating temperature.
+Before buying, look for the certification marks (pictured below) to see if the dimensioner you’re considering is certified.
+You can also search the NTEP certificate of conformance database, Measurement Canada database, or OIML website to find out if the dimensioner you’re looking at has earned certification in your country.

 And remember, many LTL carriers are already using NTEP-certified pallet dimensioners to bill or re-bill their clients.
 The only way to dispute these re-bills or negotiate more favorable shipping rates is with NTEP-certified measurements of your own.